 - If you are already married, you must prove that your marriage is over by providing documents such as a divorce certificate or death certificate.

-- If you have military records, you can also provide it.
+- If you have military records, you can also provide them.

 4. Attend an interview